onedata/onedata-documentation/docs/user-guide/shares.md

 available for the **ANONYMOUS** special ACL user, these don't affect the ability to write files by anonymous users — shared files are always read-only for anonymous users.
 :::

-Besides file browsing, an anonymous user can:

-* download files,
-* see files information like **File ID**, modification time and size,
-* read files [metadata extended attributes](./metadata.md#extended-attributes) that can be set by authenticated users.

 ![Public Share file information](../../images/user-guide/shares/share-public-file-info.png#screenshot)